 The National Troubled Families Programme

 Bournemouth’s delivery of this national agenda is locally known as the Turnaround Families Programme.
-This programme is now firmly embedded in the Early Help Offer and Early Help Partnership Strategy.

 The families are identified through data collection and the Turnaround Families Checklist you complete with a Early Help Contact Form or Early Help Assessment.

 The criteria for inclusion on this programme are:

 - Children who do not attend school regularly due to poor attendance or exclusions.